TSUSAKA-ucl/ik-worker-example/README.md

 for a browser on localhost `pnpm dev`. for the other hosts, copy all files under `dist/` and run your HTTPS server

-This uses A-Frame and ...
+This package uses A-Frame and ...
 1. `@ucl-nuee/robot-loader`:
    building a tree of link structures from URDF, registration, and more
 2. `@ucl-nuee/ik-cd-worker`: